US Summer Coding Camp

 This course will both help to develop students’ logic, math and creativity as well as help students who may be interested in continuing to study programming in the future.
 One such opportunity would be the 2022-2023 course offerings for The Logic of Computer Programming as well as The Art of Computer Programming.

-As a middle school program, students are welcome that have no programming background or some past experience.
+As an upper school program, students are welcome that have no programming background or some past experience.
 We will go through programming concepts, along with examples, then see them utilized in a program.
 Each student will then have an opportunity to use it in their program.

 REQUIRED FREE SOFTWARE: Please download and prepare the following software ahead of the camp: